 This page tracks the current status of the Home Energy Model (HEM), the Future Homes Standard (FHS), EPC reform, and the ECaaS platform.
 It is updated as new information becomes available.
-The timeline has shifted multiple times β dates below reflect the best available information as of February 2026.
+The timeline has shifted multiple times, and dates below reflect the best available information as of March 2026.

 Current Status Dashboard